kayodebristol/Mini-Prolog_Prolog-interpreter-in-Haskell/README.md

 query.
 If the query fails (has no solutions at all), the output will be an empty list.

 ## Using the implemented functions
-Install Haskell Platform on your system.
+* Install Haskell Platform on your system.
-Run the console scripts "ghci - Load files in this directory.bat" if you're using Windows or "ghci - Load files in this directory.sh" if you're using Linux.
+* Run the console scripts "ghci - Load files in this directory.bat" if you're using Windows or "ghci - Load files in this directory.sh" if you're using Linux.
-These will just run ghci while setting the working directory to be the current directory, while disabling the "Tab character found here, ...
-Please use spaces instead." warning.
-And they will also load the 2 modules "MiniProlog" and "Main"
+  * These will just run ghci while setting the working directory to be the current directory, while disabling the warning "Tab character found here, ...
+Please use spaces instead.".
+And they will also load the 2 modules "MiniProlog" and "Main".
-Now to test the functions, you can try out the queries from "Queries.txt".
+* Now to test the functions, you can try out the queries from "Queries.txt".
 For the 1st set of queries, the knowledge base (set of Prolog facts) is already set in a variable "kb" (when loading the "Main" module), as they are quite long.
-You can check what facts that "kb" stores by opening the file
-"father_daughterFather.pl", or opening "Main.hs" to check what Haskell stores in the variable upon loading the module Main.
+  * You can check what facts that "kb" stores by opening the file "father_daughterFather.pl", or opening "Main.hs" to check what Haskell stores in the variable upon loading the module Main.

-You can verify if the output is correct by checking the correct outputs in "Queries with solutions.txt".
+  * You can verify if your output is correct by checking the correct outputs in "Queries with solutions.txt".

 ## Notes
 "father_daughterFather.pl" is a Prolog file that contains exactly the kb that corresponds to the kb in the 1st set of queries, and